City Colleges of Chicago-Wilbur Wright College School Images

 The Associate in General Studies (A.G.S.) is an alternative degree for the students who are still undecided about their future education and career goals.

-City Colleges of Chicago-Wilbur Wright also offers the Associate in Applied Science (A.A.S.) degree for students who want to take up a profession directly after completing their course.
+The Associate in Applied Science (A.A.S.) degree is for students who want to take up a profession directly after completing their course.
 Students opting for the A.A.S degree can major in areas such as Environmental Technology, Architectural Drafting, Building Energy Technologies, Accounting, Library Technical Assistant, Management/Marketing, Dental Assistant, and Emergency Medical Technician.

 Diploma and Certificate Programs

-City Colleges of Chicago-Wilbur Wright offers various career-oriented diplomas and certificates for students who want to prepare for specific occupations, and those who want to upgrade their skills.
+Various career-oriented diplomas and certificates are available for students who want to prepare for specific occupations, and those who want to upgrade their skills.
 There are two types of certifications, Basic and Advanced.
 The areas in which certificate programs are offered include Architectural CAD, Accounting, Bank Teller (Professional), Finance, Emergency Medical Technician (EMT), Medical Billing/Coding (Computerized), Nursing – Practical, Pharmacy Technician, Addictions Studies, Computer Information Systems, and Criminal Justice – Public Police Services.

 Most Popular Fields of Study